phytec/doc-bsp-yocto/source/yocto/head.rst

 *Bitbake* will now use the sources in this directory.
 Now you can modify lines in the kernel::

-   host$ vim linux-ti/arch/arm/boot/dts/am335x-phycore-som.dtsi
+   host$ vim linux-mainline/arch/arm/boot/dts/am335x-phycore-som.dtsi
          -> make a change
    host$ bitbake phytec-qt5demo-image

 Your changes will now be recompiled and added to the image.
 If you want to store your changes permanently, it is advisable to create a patch from the changes, then store and backup only the patch.
-You can go into the *linux-ti* directory and create a patch using *Git*.
-How to create a patch is described in the middle of the next section and is the same for all methods.
+You can go into the *linux-mainline* directory and create a patch using *Git*.
+How to create a patch is described in :ref:`temporary-method` and is the same for all methods.

 If you want to learn more about *devtool*, visit: